 RLS: I have worked one or two Sundays, and I totally hated myself for it.
 I can't do it.
-I wanted to work today, but I couldn't do it.
+I wanted to work today, but I couldn't, I couldn't do it.

 SW: This all stems from your upbringing up here?